LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

     	* Standard and Modified Gram-Schmidt procedure
      	* QR decomposition
 		* QR with pivoting (rank-revealing algorithm) for image compression
+    * Eigenvalues and Eigenvectors
+      * Power Method and Normalized Power Method to compute the absolute dominant eigenvale
+      * Normalized Power Method for Google Page Rank
   * Numerical-Projects-Exam